Coronary CT Angiography in Mobile, AL

-Coronary Artery Disease is the single leading cause of death in the United States.
+Coronary artery disease is the single leading cause of death in the United States.
 Of the 1.2 million Americans who have heart attacks every year, approximately 150,000 of them die without showing any symptoms.
-With the advancement of CT scanners, this technology is being used to identify and diagnose diseases and conditions affecting the flow of blood in veins and arteries throughout the body in patients with and without symptoms.
+With the advancement of CT scans, this technology is now being used to identify and diagnose diseases and conditions affecting the flow of blood in veins and arteries throughout the body in patients with and without symptoms.
 Typical vessels examined include those serving the brain and those bringing blood to the heart, lungs, kidneys, arms, and legs.
-Compared to traditional catheter angiography, CTA is much less invasive, more patient-friendly and in many cases presents a cost effective alternative that delivers better detail and more information.
+Compared to traditional catheter angiography, coronary CT angiography (CTA) is much less invasive, more patient-friendly and in many cases presents a cost effective alternative that delivers better detail and more information.

 Your physician or cardiologist determines if coronary CTA is appropriate for your condition.
 Generally speaking, if you have symptoms such as shortness of breath or chest pain indicating the possibility of coronary artery disease, you would be considered a candidate for the exam.
 Additionally, there are many people who do not outwardly show any symptoms however, they do have conditions which are associated with risk factors for the disease.
 If you have high blood pressure, diabetes, high cholesterol, are overweight, smoke or lead a sedentary lifestyle, any one of these factors or a combination of them would make you a candidate for the exam pending your physician’s approval.

 Not only is this technique invaluable for delineation of the body’s blood vessels, it is also relatively safe, convenient and much less invasive than traditional angiography where a sizable catheter is generally threaded through a vein or artery.
 In many cases, CT angiography may eliminate the need for surgery.
 The major risk associated with CT angiography is an allergic reaction to contrast materials used to improve the visualization of the veins and arteries.